UK Holocaust Memorial: Potential impact

 Lord Carlile, the former independent reviewer of terror laws, described the siting of the memorial on the same broad site as the Houses of Parliament as a "self-evident terrorism risk".

 A grassroots campaign of local residents, "Save Victoria Tower Gardens", helped raise public awareness about the memorial's proposed site.
 It launched a petition attracting over 10,000 signatures and wrote letters to editors of national newspapers.
 Meanwhile, the UKHMF was also active in the press and in submitting consultation responses to the local council website.
 Over 90% of responses to the consultation opposed the proposed development.

 The government was criticised for influencing the results of the consultation by engaging a private company, Big Ideas, to communicate the planned design to the public and solicit responses to the consultation.
-The company focussed on contacting members of Jewish community groups, obtaining a large number of responses, all in favour of the plan in a generic manner with similar text, which the company then submitted to Westminster Council's consultation portal.
+The company focused on contacting members of Jewish community groups, obtaining a large number of responses, all in favour of the plan in a generic manner with similar text, which the company then submitted to Westminster Council's consultation portal.
 An answer to a Parliamentary Question from 8 October 2019 showed that around £140,000 was spent by the government on private campaigning companies, in addition to its ongoing funding of the UKHMF.
 In November 2019, proponents of a memorial to the Transatlantic Slave Trade complained that ample public funding had been provided to the UKHMF, "but not to us".